Incense in Japan: Material

 The fragrant woods agarwood and sandalwood are the main ingredients used in Japanese incense.
-Agarwood is produced in certain parts of southeast Asia such as Vietnam.
-Japanese incense companies divide agarwood into six categories depending on the region obtained and properties of the agarwood.
-The trees secrete an aromatic resin, which over time turns into kōboku.
+Agarwood is found in certain parts of southeast Asia such as Vietnam.
+Japanese incense companies divide agarwood into six categories depending on the region obtained and the properties of the agarwood.
+The trees secrete an aromatic resin, which over time turns the wood into kōboku.
 One particular grade of kōboku with a high oil content and superior fragrance is called kyara.
 Kyara is currently worth more than its weight in gold.
 Sandalwood originates primarily from India, Indonesia, southern China or other parts of southeast Asia.
-Sandalwood trees need around 60 years to produce their signature fragrance that can be deemed acceptable to be used for kōdo.
+Sandalwood trees need around 60 years to produce their signature fragrance that can be deemed acceptable to be used for kōdō.
 The most valued sandalwood comes from Mysore in the state of Karnataka in India, where it is endangered.
 Makkō (which translates as "incense powder") is used to bind the ingredients together.
 It is able to bind ingredients while having little scent of its own.

 Other materials used are cinnamon bark, chebulic myrobalan, clove, ginger lily, lavender, licorice, patchouli, spikenard, camomile, rhubarb, safflower, star anise, and other herbs.
 Shell fragrances and other animal-derived aromatic materials are also used.

 Raw materials such as agarwood are becoming increasingly rare due to the depletion of the wild resource.
 This has made prime material very expensive.
 For example, the cost of lower grade kyara is about 20,000 yen per gram.
 Top quality kyara costs over 40,000 yen per gram, or many times the equivalent weight of gold (as of late 2012).
 If the particular piece of incense wood has a history, the price can be even higher.
-The highest regarded wood, ranjyatai, dates back to at least the 10th century and is kyara wood from Laos or Vietnam, and was used by emperors and warlords for its fragrance.
+The highest regarded wood, Ranjatai, dates back to at least the 10th century and is kyara wood from Laos or Vietnam, and was used by emperors and warlords for its fragrance.
 It is said to contain so much resin that it can be used many times over.
 The wood is kept at the Shōsōin treasury in Nara, which is under the administration of the Imperial Household.
-The high costs and difficulty in obtaining acceptable raw material is one of the reasons why kōdō is not as widely practised or known compared to the art of flower arrangement or the tea ceremony.
+The high costs and difficulty of obtaining acceptable raw material are some of the reasons why kōdō is not as widely practised or known compared to the art of flower arrangement or the tea ceremony.

 Types of incense

-Sasaki Dōyō (1306–1373), who was regarded as a paragon of elegance and luxury and the quintessential military aristocrat during Nanboku-chō period, owned many incense woods and named them.
+Sasaki Dōyo (1306–1373), who was regarded as a paragon of elegance and luxury and the quintessential military aristocrat during Nanboku-chō period, owned many incense woods and named them.

 Shōgun Ashikaga Yoshimasa (1436–1490) himself appreciated precious scented woods and collected some or inherited them from Sasaki.
-In order to properly organise the large collection of incense wood, he appointed the experts of that time Sanjonishi Sanetaka, who became the founder of the Oie School, and Shino Soshin, the founder of the Shino School.
+In order to properly organise the large collection of incense wood, he appointed the experts of that time Sanjōnishi Sanetaka, who became the founder of the Oie School, and Shino Sōshin, the founder of the Shino School.
 They established a classifying system called rikkoku gomi, which means "six countries, five scents".